 This offering constitutes the initial public offering of our common stock, and no public market has previously existed for our common stock.
-We have applied to list our common stock on The Nasdaq Global Market.
-Any delay in the commencement of trading of our common stock on The Nasdaq Global Market would impair the liquidity of the market for the shares and make it more difficult for holders to sell their shares of our common stock.
-If our common stock is listed and quoted on The Nasdaq Global Market, there can be no assurance that an active trading market for the shares will develop or be sustained after this offering is completed.
-The initial offering price will be determined by negotiations among the lead underwriters and us.
-Among the factors to be considered in determining the initial public offering price are our future prospects and the prospects of our industry in general, our financials and certain other financial and operating information in recent periods, and the market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.
+Our common stock has been approved for listing on The Nasdaq Global Select Market.
+Any delay in the commencement of trading of our common stock on The Nasdaq Global Select Market would impair the liquidity of the market for the shares and make it more difficult for holders to sell their shares of our common stock.
+If our common stock is listed and quoted on The Nasdaq Global Select Market, there can be no assurance that an active trading market for the shares will develop or be sustained after this offering is completed.
+The initial offering price was determined by negotiations among the lead underwriters and us.
+Among the factors to be considered in determining the initial public offering price were our future prospects and the prospects of our industry in general, our financials and certain other financial and operating information in recent periods, and the market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.
 However, there can be no assurance that, following the completion of this offering, the shares of our common stock will trade at a price equal to or greater than the public offering price.